arcus-azure/arcus.backgroundjobs/docs/versioned_docs/version-v0.4.0/02-Features/04-AzureActiveDirectory/client-secret-expiration-job.md

     public void ConfigureServices(IServiceCollection services)
     {
         // Make sure that the application has an Arcus EventGrid publisher configured to where the CloudEvents are sent to.
-        // For on the Arcus secret store: https://eventgrid.arcus-azure.net/Features/publishing-events. services.AddSingleton<IEventGridPublisher>(serviceProvider =>
+        // For on the Arcus EventGrid publisher: https://eventgrid.arcus-azure.net/Features/publishing-events. services.AddSingleton<IEventGridPublisher>(serviceProvider =>
         {
             IEventGridPublisher publisher =